sytone/obsidian-remote/README.md

 # obsidian-remote

-This docker image allows you to run [obsidian](https://obsidian.md/) in docker as a container and access it via your web browser.
+This docker image allows you to run the latest version of [obsidian](https://obsidian.md/) in docker as a container and access it via your web browser.

 Use `http://localhost:8080/` to access it locally, do not expose this to the web unless you secure it and know what you are doing!!